Essential terms and explanations for AI governance

 Definition

-Artificial intelligence is a broad term used to describe an engineered system where machines learn from experience, adjusting to new inputs (see also input data), and potentially performing tasks previously done by humans.
+Artificial intelligence is a broad term used to describe an engineered system that uses various computational techniques to perform or automate tasks.
+This may include techniques, such as machine learning, in which machines learn from experience, adjusting to new input data and potentially performing tasks previously done by humans.
 More specifically, it is a field of computer science dedicated to simulating intelligent behavior in computers.
 It may include automated decision-making.

 Acronym